GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/node/index.md

 - Your client application must have a valid ssl cert, so the url includes: `https://`

-- The client hostname should be a valid hostname, not localhost or an IP Address.
+- The client hostname should be a valid `hostname`, not localhost or an IP Address.
 You can configure the hostname by adding the following entry in your host file.
 The hostname should be a valid FQDN.